< Blog

 Ideas For Inspiration: Mixed Materials for your Home

 In 2020 and into 2021, many of us found ourselves spending much more time in our homes than normal.
 Leading to many of us wanting to redecorate the space that we started living in, working in, schooling in, cooking in, and working-out in.
 So we gathered some ideas for inspiration for those of us who are still thinking about and planning that long-awaited remodel project.
+When redecorating your home, it’s easy to focus on choosing the right appliances, the color of the walls and cabinets, and the right sized and colored furniture.
+While that’s a great start, there’s so much more to it–especially if you want the holy grail of design–something that feels fresh and modern yet won’t be outdated next year.

 The solution?
 Mixing materials.